 Bonus: After the trip I got very tired I slept for the entire afternoon.
 On the evening, I had my minced meat noodle supper nearby, which was quite good.

 Jakarta - CGK

 This trip perfectly shows Lion Air's service short-haul international route, which could be considered as below average.
 While I was quite lucky to receive emergency exit row seat free of charge, the rest of the offering were mostly subpar.

-Jakarta CGK offered abysmal service, and worse, wasn't conducive for sleeping or even working.
+CGK offered abysmal service, and worse, wasn't conducive for sleeping or even working.
 The airport itself may be award-winning on its early days, but nowadays seem to be in dire need of improvement.
 Its lack of amenities were also disappointing, especially as the majority of international passengers from the airport will still be stuck in the dated terminal.
-Singapore SIN, on the other hand, were well-maintained and very efficient, allowing me to go from the plane to the public arrival area in just 10 minutes.
+SIN, on the other hand, were well-maintained and very efficient, allowing me to go from the plane to the public arrival area in just 10 minutes.

 2 LIKESLIKE TO THANK THE AUTHORTHANKS !
 FLIGHT-REPORT LIKED